 12:00 -12:30 pm Panel Discussion Closing Session +Q&A

-The half-day workshop will be held in the EXCO, Daegu, South Korea on November 17, 2020.
+The half-day workshop will be held in the EXCO, Daegu, South Korea (online event) on December 4th, 2020.
 Practitioners, developers, artists, designers, or participants with the investigative minds in digital narrative are most welcome.